isAdamBailey/portfolio-2/content/blog/dockerize-a-laravel-application.md

 We'll create a custom docker image for our application using a Dockerfile.

-Create a "docker" directory in the root of your application `mkdir docker`, and add Dockerfile to it `touch Dockerfile`
+Create a "docker" directory in the root of your application `mkdir docker` and add Dockerfile to it `touch Dockerfile`

 Our dockerfile is using the [official php image](https://hub.docker.com/_/php) from Docker Hub.
 Copy the code below and paste it in your new Dockerfile.